DON'T DELAY - LAST DAY TO REQUEST A fALL 2015 TUTOR IS nOVEMBER 20th!

 University Tutoring Services (UTS) provides academic support for currently enrolled UW-Platteville students in a variety of undergraduate courses.
 Tutoring services are a means to supplement classroom instruction, foster independent learning, and assist students in improving their academic skills.
 UTS offers academic support for students through one-on-one tutoring or small group sessions facilitated by peer tutors.
-This assistance allows students to develop a deeper understanding of course concepts with the support of peer tutors who clarify difficult course material, review homework assignments, and provide motivation as role models.
+This assistance allows students to develop a deeper understanding of course concepts with the support of peer tutors who clarify course material, assist with study skills, and provide motivation as role models.

 Students wishing to receive individual tutoring services should visit our office on the third floor of Brigham Hall to complete the intake process.
 During this time, UTS staff will discuss appropriate resources with the student, review program policies and procedures, and review the tutor request form and contract.

 Students can receive assistance in a variety of courses at a reasonable rate ($2.00/session).
 Tutoring times are flexible.
 However students are expected to meet with their tutor on a weekly basis throughout the semester.
 Tutors and tutees meet at mutually agreed upon times and on-campus locations that are convenient for both individuals (excluding residence hall rooms).

 Students meet with the same tutor throughout the semester on a weekly basis.
 Students choose between one or two sessions a week.

 This option is for those students who prefer personal attention and consistent support for their learning and development of study skills.
 Students complete a tutor request form and receive additional information by visiting the UTS office.
 There is a minimal charge for this service.

 Students meet with an available tutor for a 30 minute one-on-one session as needed.
 Students schedule a time to meet with the tutor by calling or visiting the UTS office.